Learning how to start a podcast isn’t as important as understanding why you should take the time to do it in the first place.

 - How do I book guests for interviews?

 - What type of show should I create?

 In this resource I’ll cover all of your questions around how to start a podcast, so you can feel good about your decision, get started right away, and grow your business, audience and opportunities.

 They don’t have the patience to sit around listening to the radio and scheduling their day around their favorite programs.

 That’s why top broadcasting organizations like NPR and the BBC have podcasts.
 Major broadcast networks, radio stars, celebrities, high-level entrepreneurs, and countless other traditional media outlets have them also.

-And you can too!
-You can compete with multi-million dollar media companies from your bedroom while wearing your pyjamas and drinking a beer.
+And you can too.
+You can compete with multi-million dollar media companies from your bedroom while wearing your pyjamas while drinking a beer.

 Business owners, comedians, campers, movie buffs, coaches, runners, economists, and countless other types of people in various professions have podcasts.

 Here’s the deal if you are a digital nomad or someone who has a location independent business that involves: